-The Federal Reserve and the FDIC are required to review each plan, and if, after review, the two agencies jointly determine that a particular plan is either not credible or would not facilitate an orderly resolution of the company under the US Bankruptcy Code, the agencies must notify the company of the deficiencies of the plan and require the company to resubmit a revised plan by a specified date that will demonstrate to the agencies that its plan indeed is credible and would result in an orderly resolution under the US Bankruptcy Code, including details of any proposed changes in business operations and corporate structure to facilitate implementation of the plan.
+The Federal Reserve and the FDIC are required to review each plan, and if, after review, the two agencies jointly determine that a particular plan is either not credible or would not facilitate an orderly resolution of the company under the U.S. Bankruptcy Code, the agencies must notify the company of the deficiencies of the plan and require the company to resubmit a revised plan by a specified date.
+The revised resolution plan must demonstrate to the agencies that the company's plan indeed is credible and would result in an orderly resolution under the U.S. Bankruptcy Code, and must include details of any proposed changes in business operations and corporate structure to facilitate implementation of the plan.

-If the company fails to meet that deadline or again submits an insufficient plan, the Federal Reserve and the FDIC may jointly impose more stringent capital, leverage, or liquidity requirements, or restrictions on the growth, activities, or operations of the company, or any subsidiary thereof, until the company submits a plan that meets the approval of the agencies.
-If after two years of these more stringent requirements, the company still has not provided a resolution plan satisfactory to the Federal Reserve and the FDIC, the two agencies jointly, and in consultation with the FSOC, may impose their own resolution plan on the company by jointly requiring the company to divest assets or operations identified by the two agencies in order to facilitate an orderly resolution of the company.
+If the company fails to meet the agencies' deadline or again submits an insufficient plan, the Federal Reserve and the FDIC may jointly impose more stringent capital, leverage, or liquidity requirements, or restrictions on the growth, activities, or operations of the company, or any subsidiary thereof, until the company submits a plan that meets the approval of the agencies.
+If after two years of these more stringent requirements, the company still has not provided a resolution plan satisfactory to the Federal Reserve and the

+FDIC, the two agencies jointly, and in consultation with the FSOC, may impose their own resolution plan on the company by jointly requiring the company to divest assets or operations identified by the two agencies in order to facilitate an orderly resolution of the company.

 In the event of a dissolution of the company, the resolution plan is not binding on a bankruptcy court, the FDIC, or any entity that is authorized or required to liquidate or otherwise resolve the company, or any subsidiary or affiliate of the company.
-There also is no private right of action based on any resolution plan submitted by a company
+There also is no private right of action based on any resolution plan submitted by a company.